Intelligent resource allocation in wireless networks via deep reinforcement learning: Problem Formulation

 \subsubsection{Action Space ($\mathcal{A}$)}

 Given the observed state, the agent selects an action $a_t \in \mathcal{A}$, which in this setting corresponds to the transmit power configuration for all users:

-Each $p_i(t)$ denotes the power allocated to user $i$ at time $t$, chosen from a discrete and finite set of power levels (in Watts), representing hardware and regulatory constraints.
-The joint action space thus consists of $|\mathcal{A}| = 4^N$ configurations, growing exponentially with the number of users.
-This curse of dimensionality renders classical tabular methods impractical, necessitating the use of deep function approximators, such as neural networks-capable of generalizing across high-dimensional and sparse state-action spaces~\cite{mnih2015human}.
+Each $p_i(t)$ denotes the power allocated to user $i$ at time $t$, chosen from a discrete and finite set of power levels (in Watts) representing hardware and regulatory constraints.
+The joint action space has cardinality $|\mathcal{A}| = 4^N$, growing exponentially with the number of users.
+Tabular value iteration becomes infeasible even for modest $N$; we therefore use a neural function approximator~\cite{mnih2015human}, which is expected to generalize across the state space.
+Whether this expectation is met in the reported regime is an empirical question, and we return to it in Section~\ref{sec:results_evaluation}.